Click here to access LX Starter.

 4. If a patron has marked a notice as spam, we cannot simply re-add the email.
 The patron can decide to use another email or you can use a +1 to the email address.
 This will act like 'a different email' but still send to the same mailbox.
 For example: if bsmith@pinnaclelibraries.org, you can use bsmith+1@pinnaclelibraries.org.

+If you want to be able to see all issues with all notices at one time- check out the knowledge base article about running that report.
 If you have any further issues with notices, please put in a ticket to Pinnacle staff to investigate.

 Was this article helpful?